 Does anyone else celebrate a literal “Fourth of July,” an Independence Day that also falls on the fourth day of the seventh month?
 Yes: Abkhazia, a small Central Asian country that declared its independence from the Republic of Georgia in 1999 (although not all countries recognize it).
 Coming a day (like South Sudan) on July 5 is the independence of the small Atlantic island nation of Cape Verde, which became free from Portugal through signed agreement in 1975.

-Everyone at JW Heating & Air hopes you and your family enjoy a vibrant Independence Day/Fourth of July this year!
+Everyone at JW Heating and Air hopes you and your family enjoy a vibrant Independence Day/Fourth of July this year!